DBBrowne/sei-project-three-frontend/README.md

 ## Usage
 - Explore "Inspire Me" and "See Trips" to see the trip other have taken or are dreaming of.
 - Register and log in to create your own trips and memories.
-- Use the geolocator, or drag the map, to record where your memory happened, add a photo and a notes, and watch the map of your trip come to life.
+- Use the geolocator, or drag the map, to record where your memory happened.
+Add a photo and a note.
+Watch the map of your trip come to life.
 ### <img src="https://camo.githubusercontent.com/415f76b0bc75bdd0a32dd5ed758db017d764687fb4d905eda183d1d9b0316635/68747470733a2f2f692e696d6775722e636f6d2f7a6255387339342e706e67" height="60">  PlaceBook